masalinas/doc-minio-docker/README.md

 ```

-We can execute this sample to test
+We can execute this sample to load the parquet file

 ```shell
 import boto3